Pacific protesters in canoes, kayaks target Australian coal port

+UPDATE 7-Oil dives, U.S. crude below $50 for first time in 2 weeks

+* U.S. adds rigs for the 14th consecutive week (Adds quote, adds context, updates bullets, updates prices, adds data)

-NEWCASTLE Australia Hundreds of protesters on Friday joined environmental activists from a dozen South Pacific countries attempting to halt shipping at the world's largest coal export terminal in eastern Australia by forming a blockade with canoes, surfboards and kayaks.
+NEWCASTLE, Australia Oct 17 Hundreds of protesters on Friday joined environmental activists from a dozen South Pacific countries attempting to halt shipping at the world's largest coal export terminal in eastern Australia by forming a blockade with canoes, surfboards and kayaks.

 The action at the entrance to the Port of Newcastle briefly interrupted ships heading to open waters under a police marine escort but failed to bring any coal vessels to a halt.